amplab/keystone/index.md

 Once downloaded, you can build KeystoneML with the following commands:
 {% highlight bash %}
 $ cd keystone
+$ git checkout branch-v0.2
 $ sbt/sbt assembly
 $ make
 {% endhighlight %}

-This will automatically resolve dependencies and package a jar file in `target/keystone/scala-2.10/keystone-assembly-0.1.jar`.
+This will automatically resolve dependencies and package a jar file in `target/keystone/scala-2.10/keystone-assembly-0.2.jar`.

 You can then run example pipelines with the included `bin/run-pipeline.sh` script, or pass as an argument to `spark-submit`.